NilamShinde-github/A-Visual-Analysis-of-World-War-II-deadliest-conflict-in-the-history/README.md

 The project focuses on events analysis of World War II by using narrative storytelling methods.
 With narrative perspective, people can easier understand and be attracted to the information we want to deliver.
-Using ArcGIS tools, we can demonstrate specific events with visual analysis of data or statistics.
+Using ArcGIS and tableau tools, we can demonstrate specific events with visual analysis of data or statistics.
 In this project, we will go through world war II by introducing history, analyzing weapons and attacked countries, showing reaction of civilization by weather